nextcloud/documentation/developer_manual/digging_deeper/groupware/calendar_provider.rst

 Please note that CalDAV bases on WebDAV.
 WebDAV is a standardized way to access files over a network connection.
 Thus, the same notions are applied when handling calendars (and contacts).
 A calendar is mapped to a folder while an event in a calendar is mapped to a (relative) file.
 Keeping this in mind will allow you to get the principles of the API faster.

 In the following sections, all these parts are considered separately.
 As there are quite some methods to be implemented, first the general structure of the classes are presented without implementing the abstract methods.
 Then, the methods are handled in groups to simplify reading.

-All snippets are prefixed by ``<?php`` to make you aware that this is still php code (and enable the code styling in this document).
-Of course, you do not need to repeat the opening tags.

 The calendar object class
 -------------------------